Training

 Questions?
 Email [email protected]

-Fall 2023 - Safety at Sea Course Information
+2024 Safety at Sea Course Information

 In 2003 World Sailing introduced a standard basic syllabus for the training of safety courses in order to establish an internationally recognized qualification.
 The training requirements form part of the World Sailing Offshore Special Regulation.
 These courses are run and established by World Sailing Member National Authorities and conform to World Sailing minimum standards.